avcomps/generative-mega-nft/README.md

 Clone the repo, dive into it & open a shell or cmd terminal.
 Then execute:
 `python main.py`

+## Content
+`goals.json` contains all Ronaldo goals with all teams (except national-team).
+"Goals" folder contains all goal images crawled by the main program.

 ## Demo
 Attention: Correct image cropping not coded
 <br/><br/>